papunmohanty/about_python/README.md

 do many things.

 If you learn Python, you can
-* Do your tedious and repetative Maths homework, which involves of complex alculations
+* Do your tedious and repetative Maths homework, which involves complex calculations
 * Create a game
 * Build your own website like Tweeter, Facebook, Instagram and many more
 * Control electronics sensors and build home automation gadgets